839 Haddon Avenue, Collingswood, N.J. 08108

 The St. Francis Garden was an idea conceived by our late rector, Fr.
 Mark H. Chattin, after seeing one on a visit to a parish where he had once been the rector.

-Several members of the parish, including vestry member Sue Verzella and senior warden Robert Staszewski; former vestry members Pat Penney and Theresa Chattin; former senior warden Yvonne Bones, and Megan Woods, a graphic artist, were involved in the creation of the memorial garden.
+Several members of the parish, including Sue Verzella, Robert Staszewski, Pat Penney, Theresa Chattin, Yvonne Bones, and Megan Woods were involved in the creation of the memorial garden.

 For more information, here is a link to the brochure.